mseri/blog/content/posts/76-elucubration-humanocracy.md

 At some point, the podcast draws an interesting connection to [servant leadership](https://en.wikipedia.org/wiki/Servant_leadership), though Zanini partly distances himself from the term.
 He argues that it still implies hierarchy: the idea that you are at the top, graciously choosing to serve those below.
 Architecting is more radical as it means genuinely reducing your own decision rights in favor of trusting that the team closest to the work is best equipped to manage it.

-This raises an important (and perhaps uncomfortable) question: How many of the decisions currently debated at various administrative levels would be resolved faster—and better—by the people actually doing the teaching and research?
+This raises an important (and perhaps uncomfortable) question: How many of the decisions currently debated at various administrative levels would be resolved faster (and better) by the people actually doing the teaching and research?

 ## Back to the Roots